Emile666/C100_pid_stm8s105/README.md

 - All the functionality as found in the [STC1000p firmware](https://github.com/Emile666/stc1000_stm8/).
 - Alarm relay output added
 - Reliable and accurate temperature interface, both for a K-type thermocouple as well as for a PT100 element
+- Wireless communication via a **nRF24L01+** device
+- **I<sup>2</sup>C**-interface available for a DS3231 Real-Time Clock (RTC) interface
 - Both a K-type thermocouple and a PT100 are supported.
-Not at the same type, but if you replace a thermocouple for a PT100 sensor, this will work without further hardware modifications. it is detected automatically by the firmware.
+Not at the same time, but if you replace a thermocouple for a PT100 sensor, this will work without further hardware modifications. it is detected automatically by the firmware.

 Hardware Upgrade